pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+We plan to provide sufficient logging information inside kubelet log to help determine problems with CCI Resource Management Stack.
+Additionally CCI Driver implementations should consider integrating proper logging mechanism and error messages to help determine any issues during operation.

 ## Implementation History

+TBD
 <!--
 Major milestones in the lifecycle of a KEP should be tracked in this section.
 Major milestones might include: